engin100/980/project/sensor-board.md

 ## Things your team needs to do:
 1. Assemble the board!
 2. Figure out how you'll mount it within your rocket
-3. Figure out how you'd like to
+3. Figure out how you'd like to collect data using Arduino IDE

 As always, don't hesitate to reach out to Prof. Ruf or the IAs (Jack will probably give you the best answer, he designed the board) if you need help, or have any questions!